dinglulu/Polus/README.md

 </p>

 ⚙️ **POLUS**  integrates four configurable stages namely Encoding, Simulation, Decoding, and Evaluation into an end-to-end in-silico **DNA storage pipeline**, with an interactive web interface and containerized deployment.
-Unlike the existing platforms that primarily focus on codec aggregation or error simulation, Polus is distinguished by its Decoding module which incorporates SeqFormer’s calibrated per-base probabilities to generalize soft-decision decoding across codecs, increasing the effective error-correction capacity of existing schemes without modifying the encoders.
+Polus is distinguished by its Decoding module which incorporates SeqFormer’s calibrated per-base probabilities to generalize soft-decision decoding across codecs, increasing the effective error-correction capacity of existing schemes without modifying the encoders.

 ------